-BIOL 6 Introductory Microbiology 4 units
+BIOL 6 Introductory Microbiology 4 units 36 lecture hours, 108 lab hours

 Prerequisite: Satisfactory completion of: BIOL 1 or BIOL 15 Transferable to CSU/UC

 History, structure, metabolism, genetics, and ecology of microscopic life forms; their relationship to disease, immunology, agriculture, and industry.
 Laboratory emphasizes the development of techniques for the detection, isolation, and identification of both harmless and pathogenic species.
 (L)